 Supporting Information.
-FOMs from literature for p-TCMS; ANOVA results from first round of experiments; support vector regression; Python code.
+Thermopower measurement details; Level selection and design scheme; FOMs from literature for p-TCMS; ANOVA results from first round of experiments; Statistics from the second round of experiments; Photovoltaic and photodiode device performance and statistics; support vector regression; Python code.
 This material is available free of charge via the Internet at http://pubs.acs.org.
 Python codes and datasets also available on GitHub.